nextcloud/context_chat_backend/README.md

     `docker build -t context_chat_backend . -f Dockerfile`

 2. `docker run -p 10034:10034 context_chat_backend` (Use `--add-host=host.docker.internal:host-gateway` if your nextcloud server runs locally.
 Adjust `NEXTCLOUD_URL` env var accordingly.)
 3. A volume can be mounted for `persistent_storage` if you wish with `-v $(pwd)/persistent_storage:/app/persistent_storage` (In this case, ensure the config file at `$(pwd)/persistent_storage/config.yaml` points to the correct config or just remove it if you're unsure.
-The default is to point to the cpu config.)
+The default is to point to the gpu config.)
 4. [Refer to AppAPI's deploy daemon guide](#configure-the-appapis-deploy-daemon)
 5. [Follow the below steps to register the app in the app ecosystem](#register-as-an-ex-app)